apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/handle-an-exception.md

 # Handle an exception

-When there is an exception during your operation, you can perform the following procedure to solve it.
+When an exception occurs during your operation, you can perform the following steps to solve it.

 ## Steps

 1. Check the cluster status.
-Fill in the name of the cluster you want to check and run the command below.

-    ```bash
-    kbcli cluster list <name>
-    ```

-    ***Example***

     ```bash
     kbcli cluster list mysql-cluster